-In the abbreviated version decoding the symbolic meaning of the number 33, I illustrated in a nutshell how this most scared of numbers represents an individual that has mastered mind and emotions.
+In the abbreviated version decoding the symbolic meaning of 33, I illustrated in a nutshell how this most sacred of numbers represents an individual that has mastered mind and emotions.
 In essence, the 33 is somebody that discoveries their true nature.

 This projection is based on information we have been told by our parents, teachers, family, peers, TV, ministers, writers and other sources from where we acquire information.
 Unfortunately, most of this information manifests as limiting beliefs and the 10,00 things of Taoism which are all ineffective.

-All this limited information and other experiences is subsequently stored in the subconscious mind and manifests as ego.
+All this limited information and other experiences are subsequently stored in the subconscious mind and manifest as ego.
 This is when the problems really start.

 Ego is your false personality, your material desires, your delusions about life.
 Ego is your enemy.
 Even when you know it’s time to fight your ego, an alter ego tries to stop you.
 You have a lot of egos!

 You may have noticed the ancient myths mention many battles.
 You find these scenes etched into the walls of temples too.
 Archaeologists and historians – bless ‘em – relate these scenes to historical events.

 Whilst it is true the scenes may well be inspired by actual battles that did take place in history (because greedy, deluded and ego-driven leaders desired more), the true meaning is not a reflection of warring cultures:

 Mythological wars are symbolic of the battle you face with yourself to take control of your conscious mind.